It's Worth Your Effort to Make a Place for Everything

 It means I can hand my child any item that belongs to her or is used by the whole family and say, "Put this where it belongs," and she knows exactly where to go.
 I can ask her to go get an item, and she can, quickly and without fuss, locate the item and bring it to me.

-And that's the reason you should create a home for each thing you own, and why you should develop the habit of putting things where they belong when they're not in use:
+That's the reason you should create a home for each thing you own, and why you should develop the habit of putting things where they belong when they're not in use.

 "A place for everything" simply makes life easier.

 Multiple times every day, it makes tasks a little smoother, a little quicker, and a little more pleasant.
 Try to calculate the value of that as it happens over and over, and contrast it with the constant low-level irritation of a cluttered, disorganized home where you can never find anything when you need it, or you never realize that you're out of ketchup (or that you have three partially-used bottles) because it has no designated home.